European-Unified-ID/EUID-docs/README.md

 - **Lean infrastructure:** Infrastructure is light and inexpensive to operate.

-- **Self-reliant:** No reliance on external services for real-time processing of RTB data.
+- **Self-reliant:** No reliance on external services for real-time processing of real-time bidding (RTB) data.

 ## EUID Infrastructure